bodhi-root/public-wiki/content/lean-process-management.md

 > The core idea (of Lean) is to maximize customer value while minimizing waste.
 Simply, lean means creating more value for customers with fewer resources.

 I've always thought that definition was incomplete.
 The most exciting part of Lean - at least LEI's approach to Lean - is not the cold optimization and improvement of processes to eliminate waste.
 To me that's just context.
-The exciting part of Lean is the way that it engages front-line associates in problem-solving and process improvement, potentially unlocking the skills and talents of 400,000 Kroger associates!
+The exciting part of Lean is the way that it engages front-line associates in problem-solving and process improvement, potentially unlocking the skills and talents of hundreds of thousands of associates!
 I would define Lean as:

 > Maximizing customer value and minimizing waste by empowering associates at every level and engaging them in problem-solving and continuous improvement of value-creating processes.